parthh001/AI-Resume-Parser/README.md

 - aws
 ```

+Results are automatically stored in the MySQL database.

 ---

 ## Database Storage

-Each analysis is stored with:
+The application stores:

-- Resume ID
+- Resume Information
 - ATS Score
 - Missing Skills
-- Timestamp
+- Analysis Timestamp

-This allows users to review previous analyses using the History feature.
+This enables users to review previous analyses through the History menu.

 ---